 - More influence over other customers

 For 96% of customers, customer service is important for brand loyalty.
-In other words, the key to cultivating loyalty among customers is to provide incredible customer experience.
+In other words, the key to cultivating loyalty among customers is to provide an incredible customer experience.

 # Understanding Customer Experience: The Customers’ Point-of-View

-A customer’s understanding of what customer experience involves is ever evolving and ever-changing.
+A customer’s understanding of what customer experience involves is ever-evolving and ever-changing.
 Their definition is not restricted to only what the companies provide, but it is something that changes with time and technology.
 Customer expectations are always increasing; they don’t stop; they don’t devolve.
-Customers have higher expectations of and are willing to pay extra for the experience they desire.
+Customers have higher expectations and are willing to pay extra for the experience they desire.

 The digital age has made speed a coveted possession in the modern age.
 And, it’s not surprising that customers would prefer a quick but ineffective response rather than a slow but effective one.
 This is the major reason for companies being active on social media and providing witty, sassy replies.
 It helps provide social proof of immediate response even though the final resolution itself may be given in a few hours or days.
 Customers want speed before effectiveness.